5-Alpha-Reductase Inhibitors

 Metabolism Primarily via CYP3A4 but no clinically significant drug interactions Primarily via CYP3A4 and CYP3A5

-Elimination route Dual renal and faecal Mainly hepatic; minimal renal excretion
+Elimination route Urine and faeces Mainly hepatic; minimal renal excretion

 Half-life 5-6 hours 3–5 weeks